wso2/docs-choreo-dev/en/docs/get-started/quick-start-guide.md

 5. Click **Update**.

     !!! info
          In this example, you deploy a Ballerina service as a REST endpoint.
 Therefore, the REST endpoint is generated automatically.
 If you deploy a non-Ballerina service, you must manually add the REST endpoint and set the network visibility to **Public**.
+To learn more about configuring endpoints in a service component, see [Configuring endpoints](../develop/components/service.md#configuring-endpoints).

 6. Click **Deploy**.
 This deploys the REST endpoint of the service to the development environment.